The blog covers the basics of magnetic proximity sensors, its working, applications, and advantages and disadvantages.

 Proximity sensing is the technique of detecting the presence or absence of an object using a critical distance.
-In this blog, we are talking about the working princple of Magnetic Proximity Sensor.
-Also,Features and Applications.
+In this blog, we are talking about the working principle of Magnetic Proximity Sensor, also features and applications.
 Magnetic proximity sensors are non-contact proximity device which detects the magnetic objects (e.g. permanent magnets).
 They sense the presence of a magnetic object.

 Basics of Magnetic proximity sensor

 Magnetic proximity sensors use for non-contact position detection beyond the normal limits of inductive sensors.
 In conjunction with a separate “damping” magnet, magnetic sensors offer very long sensing ranges from a small package size and can detect magnets through walls of non-ferrous metal, stainless steel, aluminum, plastic or wood.

 Depending on the orientation of the magnetic field the sensor damped from the front or from the side.
 In the food industry, the magnetic sensor uses in connection with a cleaning devices which pass through the inside of pipes.

 The magnetic field sensor output can be linear in which its output voltage linearly relates to the magnetic field strength impinging on the detector, or binary in which the output is in one state when the measured magnetic field strength is greater than a particular threshold, and in the other state when the measured magnetic field strength is less than the threshold.
 Binary proximity sensors use to replace simple position-determining mechanical switches because they have no moving parts to wear or jam, and are therefore more reliable than their mechanical counterparts.

 - Photoelectric proximity sensor

 - Detection through plastic, wood, and any non-magnetisable metals

 - Small housings with very long sensing ranges up to 70 mm